 - 5) Use a plotting application, such as Excel or Matlab, to plot of the output voltage versus load.
-Use the software to get the equation for the best fit line and compare it to your results from steps 3 and 4.
-Write the calibration coefficient here. - 6) Measure the length of the beam.
-What is the torque calibration coefficient?
-7) Explain any anomalies - differences from theory or what you thought should happen.
-Is a linear approximation sufficient to describe and predict the relationship between load and output voltage?
+Use the software to determine the equation for the best-fit line and write the calibration coefficient here: (remember units!)
+Compare your results to those determined in steps 3 and 4. - 6) Based on your measurements of the beam, determine the torque calibration coefficient for the dynamometer based upon the calibration coefficient determined statistically in the previous steps: (units!)
+7) Identify at least three potential sources of error in your torque calibration coefficient. (hint: think about the electronics as well as the physical apparatus.)
+8) Is a linear approximation sufficient to describe and predict the relationship between torque and output voltage?
+Why, or why not?